How to Play in Stretched Resolution Valorant: All GPU Guides

 - Select the Display option on the left

-- Make sure you’ve selected the General tab a bit on the right
+- Make sure you’ve selected the General tab

 - Click on the plus located right after the Resolution option